Mayor & City Council

 Hagerstown City Government

-To reach the Mayor, Council, or City Administrator, you may call (301) 766-4175.
+To reach the Mayor, Council, or City Administrator, call (301) 766-4175.

 A Citizen’s Forum: Your Comments and Concerns